Property for sale in Val d’Isère

 From long lunches at our favourite hotel, Le Blizzard, dinners at elegant La Mourra, to going ice-skating with the kids, drinking hot chocolate at the top of the mountain or racing with your friends on the BMW ice circuit, you can spend happy weeks soaking up the atmosphere in this village loved for its community and spirit.
 Val d’Isère is the perfect family adventure destination.

 In Val d’Isère, new plots for development are becoming increasingly rare following the cancellation of the resort’s latest urbanism plan.
-Though brand-new properties are hard to come by, a handful of new-build opportunities can still be found such as the amazing Vail Lodge project.
-In addition, Val d’Isère has a great resale market with unique apartments and chalets returning to the market.
+Though brand-new properties are hard to come by, a handful of new-build opportunities can still be found and Val d’Isère also has some excellent resale properties with unique apartments and chalets returning to the market.
 Generally speaking, ski apartments can be found throughout the resort, both in and around the centre and in the resort’s smaller hamlets.
-Val d’Isère is home to some of the most opulent chalets for sale in the French Alps with incredible architecture, amazing views and an impressive array of private spa facilities.
-These palatial properties, such as the seven-bedroom Eagle Nest chalet, tend to be located just outside of the centre and or within one of Val d’Isère’s exclusive residential neighbourhoods.
+Val d’Isère is home to some of the most desirable chalets for sale in the French Alps with incredible architecture, amazing views and an impressive array of private spa facilities - most tend to be located just outside of the centre or within one of Val d’Isère’s exclusive residential neighbourhoods.

 An old historic centre that seems locked in time, a ski-in ski-out paradise and many little neighbourhoods dotted around that are a skip (or a skate) away from the slopes, there are lots of different areas to consider when buying a property in Val d’Isère.
 Each has a different price range and therefore buyers need to consider their needs carefully.
 Sunlight, privacy, slope accessibility, price; they can all change dramatically from one area to the next.